 - b.
-Are located in a country with a Transparency International CPI score of 41 or above (cpi.transparency.org). - 11.3.4 If the criteria in 11.3.3.a-b are met by the client, but the CAB proposes to audit on-site, the CAB shall document their rationale in the scheme database. - 11.3.4.1 This should be based on factors which increase the client's risk profile and are not identified in 11.3.3. - 11.3.5 The CAB shall have a documented procedure to determine when it should do any of the following: - a.
-Conduct expedited audits, and/or - When an expedited audit is conducted, the CAB shall record this in the scheme database.
+Are located in a country with a Transparency International CPI score of 41 or above (cpi.transparency.org). - 11.3.4 If the criteria in 11.3.3.a-b are met by the client, but the CAB proposes to audit on-site, the CAB shall document their rationale in the CoC audit checklistscheme database. - 11.3.4.1 This should be based on factors which increase the client's risk profile and are not identified in 11.3.3 which increase the client's risk profile. - 11.3.5 The CAB shall have a documented procedure to determine when it should do any of the following: - a.
+Conduct expedited audits, and/or - i.
+When an expedited audit is conducted, the CAB shall record this in the scheme database.

-For expedited audits, entry cannot be refused on the basis of a responsible person not being available, and time limits for document provision can be set.
+For expedited audits, entry cannot be refused on the basis of a responsible person not being available, and time limits for document provision can still be set.